breathe/mimosa-vault/README.md

     vault:
       extensionRegex: /.vault.[a-zA-Z]+$/    # regex indicating file extensions this module should process

-      secret: null                  # path to secret which should be used to derive the project's passwords
+      passwordGenerationSecret: null    # path to secret passphrase which should be used to derive the secrets
-                                    # this file should be kept SECRET and protected from anyone with whom you do
-                                    # not wish to share credentials.
-                                    # It should refer to a file at a path outside of the project source control --
+                                        # -- should refer to a file at a path outside of the project source control --
-                                    # if left at the default value, mimosa will use the path
+                                        # if null, mimosa will use the path
-                                    # .mimosa/vault/{app}.key within the project directory where {app} is the name of
+                                        # .mimosa/vault/{app}.key within the project directory where {app} is the name
-                                    # the project as given in the package.json file
+                                        # of the project as given in the package.json file
-                                    # If this file does not exist, a new one will be generated when mimosa is run

-      outputExtension: ".json"      # write json file by default

-      mimosaSecrets: {}             # secrets which should be derived for the build process and made
+      encryptionSecret: null        # Path to secret passphrase which should be used to encrypt the generated files
-                                    # available for other mimosa-modules as mimosaConfig.vault.mimosaSecrets
+                                    # if left null, the output files will not be encrypted.
+If defined and a file does
+                                    # not exist at vault.encryptionSecret mimosa-vault will create a new secret to
+                                    # encrypt the output with

+      outputFormat: "json"          # specify the output format -- either json or commonjs.
+                                    # if commonjs, module will export a single function which returns the vault
-                                    # this allows secret derived from the key to be passed to other mimosa modules
+                                    # if encryption is used the function will expect to be passed the secret needed
+                                    # to decrypt the vault -- the function returns decrypted vault or throws an error
+                                    # if the vault with the supplied password

+      mimosaPasswords: {}           # passwords which should be made available to other mimosa-modules
+                                    # at mimosaConfig.vault.mimosaPasswords

+      enforceFilePermissions: true  # will chmod vault.secret and generated files to ensure they are readable by
+                                    # file owner only
 ```